seven periods of biblical history mosaic

 imageedit_24_3624696064Ruins from the Greco-Roman Period.

-Next: Islamic Period
+Next: Medieval Period

 Seven Historic Periods of Israel